Lady Diana Cooper: Career on stage and in silent films

-She worked as a Voluntary Aid Detachment (VAD) nurse at Guy's Hospital during the war, and later at a hospital for officers her mother set up in London (though she annoyed her co-workers with her inconsistent attendance, and tendency to take off with friends).
+She worked as a Voluntary Aid Detachment (VAD) nursing assistant at Guy's Hospital during the war, and later at a hospital for officers her mother set up in London (though she annoyed her co-workers with her inconsistent attendance, and tendency to take off with friends).
 She also worked briefly as editor of the magazine Femina, and she wrote a column in the Beaverbrook newspapers before turning to acting.
-Her work as a nurse increased her popularity and public notoriety.
+Her work as a VAD increased her popularity and public notoriety.
 Her name appears in the wartime version of the music hall song "Burlington Bertie": "I'll eat a banana/with Lady Diana/Aristocracy working at Guy's".

 In 1918 Lady Diana took uncredited film roles; in The Great Love she played herself in her capacity of a celebrity.
 She also appeared in a propaganda film for the war effort, Hearts of the World, directed by D.W.
 Griffith, who chose her because he thought her "the most beloved woman in England".
 A few years later she starred in two of the first British colour films: The Glorious Adventure (1922) and The Virgin Queen (1923); in the latter she played Queen Elizabeth I. Then she turned to the stage, playing the Madonna in the 1924 revival of The Miracle (directed by Max Reinhardt).
 The play achieved outstanding international success, and she toured on and off for twelve years with the cast.